Subnet Calculator

 What Is Subnetting?

-Subnetting is the practice of dividing a larger IP network into smaller, more manageable segments called subnets.
-Every IPv4 address is a 32-bit number split into two parts: the network portion, which identifies the subnet itself, and the host portion, which identifies individual devices within that subnet.
-A subnet mask determines where this boundary falls.
-Subnetting is essential for efficient network design because it reduces broadcast traffic, improves security through logical segmentation, and makes the best use of limited IPv4 address space.
-Whether you are configuring a home router, planning a corporate campus network, or provisioning cloud infrastructure, understanding subnet calculator results is a foundational networking skill.
+Subnetting divides a larger IP network into smaller, more manageable segments called subnets.
+Every IPv4 address is a 32-bit number split into two parts.
+The network portion identifies the subnet itself, and the host portion identifies individual devices within it.
+A subnet mask determines where that boundary falls.
+Subnetting is essential for efficient network design.
+It reduces broadcast traffic, improves security through logical segmentation, and makes the best use of limited IPv4 address space.
+The skill applies whether you are configuring a home router, planning a corporate campus network, or provisioning cloud infrastructure.
 For a step-by-step introduction, see our subnetting beginner’s guide.

 Understanding CIDR Notation

-Classless Inter-Domain Routing (CIDR) replaced the older classful addressing system in 1993 and remains the standard way to describe IP subnets today.
-A CIDR notation like 192.168.1.0/24 pairs an IP address with a prefix length that tells you how many leading bits belong to the network.
-The /24 prefix means the first 24 bits are the network portion, leaving 8 bits for host addresses, which gives you 256 total addresses (254 usable).
-Our CIDR calculator converts any prefix length from /0 through /32 into the corresponding subnet mask, wildcard mask, network address, broadcast address, and usable host range so you can plan allocations quickly.
+Classless Inter-Domain Routing (CIDR) replaced the older classful addressing system in 1993.
+It remains the standard way to describe IP subnets today.
+A CIDR notation like 192.168.1.0/24 pairs an IP address with a prefix length.
+The prefix tells you how many leading bits belong to the network.
+A /24 means the first 24 bits are the network portion.
+That leaves 8 bits for host addresses, which gives 256 total addresses and 254 usable.
+This calculator converts any prefix from /0 through /32.
+It returns the subnet mask, wildcard mask, network address, broadcast address, and usable host range.
+You can type the prefix into the IP field as CIDR (192.168.1.0/24), or pick it from the dropdown.
+Do you only need the explicit first-to-last IP range for an allowlist or firewall rule?
+Use the CIDR to IP Range Converter.
 To see the binary math behind each octet, try the IP Binary Converter.

 Practical Subnetting Examples